skagitpublishing/vue-connextcms-site-template/README.md

 ```

 ## Installation
-Follow the instructions below to generate a ConnextCMS site template:
+Follow the instructions below to generate a ConnextCMS site template and serve your new site template through ConnextCMS.

-1. After cloning this repository, run `npm install` to install dependencies and then `npm run connextcms` to build
-the ConnextCMS site template.
+It is assumed you are building on server running Ubuntu Linux.

-2. Install [docker-connextcms](https://github.com/skagitpublishing/docker-connextcms).
+1. Install [docker-connextcms](https://github.com/skagitpublishing/docker-connextcms).
 The scripts in this repository
 assume that the `docker-connextcms` directory is installed in your non-root user home directory, e.g. `~`

-3.
+2. Install Node.js and NPM on your machine.
+[This tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-16-04)
+shows how to install it on a Digital Ocean Droplet.
+The code in this repository has been tested against Node v6.x LTS.

+3. After cloning this repository, run `npm install` to install dependencies and then `npm run connextcms` to build
+the ConnextCMS site template.

+4. Generate your site template by running the following script:
+`./generateSiteTemplate`

+5. Copy the site template into the `docker-connextcms/theme` directory by running the following script:
+`./uploadToConnextCMS`

+6. If the ConnextCMS docker container is running, bring it down by chaning directory into `~/docker-connextcms` and
+running the command `docker-compose down`.
+After that completes, bring it back up with `docker-compose up -d`.
+ConnextCMS
+will boot.
+The standard site template is available at port 3000.
+The Vue app is available at path `/appdashboard`.
+To
+bring it up in a webbrowser navigate to `http://xxx.xxx.xxx.xxx:3000/appdashboard`.
+Replace the x's with the IP
+address of your server.